-SAET investigates disputes between employers and apprentices and trainees related to their contracts or working conditions.
+SAET resolves disputes between employers and apprentices or trainees related to their contracts or working conditions.

 Either party to a training contract can make an application to SAET if there is a dispute between the parties, or one of the parties has a grievance.

 - disputes between parties to a training contract, such as when completion papers haven’t been signed or TAFE fees are not paid

 - a grievance by one party to the training contract about the conduct of the other party

 - the suspension of an apprentice or trainee on the grounds of serious and wilful misconduct (only if mediation by the Office of the SA Skills Commission doesn’t resolve the matter)

 Apprentices, trainees, employees and employers can make an application to review a suspension under the South Australian Skills Act SA 2008.